Mass redact a wide range of documents

 Q: Do mass redactions involve extra costs?

-A: Mass redactions are offered to DISCO Ediscovery customers without additional cost.
+A: DISCO Ediscovery customers receive mass redactions at no additional cost.

 A: Mass redactions are available in active review.